-The Christopher Norman Educational Fund provides support for students in the Communication Science and Disorders program take full advantage of educational opportunities at the Institute and beyond.
-This fund was created in memory of Christopher Norman, an alumnus of the CSD program whose perseverance and determination allowed him to overcome his own communication disorder as he completed the program here at IHP.
-Since its inception in 2011, this fund has helped 22 students from the CSD program at conferences, support thesis projects, and fund student research endeavors.
+Founded in 2011, the Christopher Norman Educational Fund helps students in the Communication Science and Disorders program take full advantage of educational opportunities at the Institute and beyond.
+This fund was created in memory of Christopher Norman, an alumnus of the CSD program whose perseverance and determination allowed him to overcome his own communication disorder as he completed his program at IHP.
+Since its inception, this fund has supported students from the CSD program in various educational activities such as help with attending conferences and thesis research support.

 The Charles and Ann Sanders Interprofessional Scholarship

 The Charles and Ann Sanders Interprofessional Scholarship provides partial tuition to two students annually.
 This fund promotes participation in regional, national, and international interprofessional learning experiences.
 Interprofessional education provides opportunities for students from different health disciplines to learn and practice together in health care teams.

 In 1977, Dr. Charles Sanders used his influence and prestige as General Director of Massachusetts General Hospital to ensure the dream envisioned by him and Dr. John Hilton Knowles led to the successful creation of a health sciences graduate school that would be like no other – MGH Institute of Health Professions.